2006 Dutch general election: By province

+Maps

 Reactions

 In the final debate between the leaders of the major parties (CDA, PvdA, SP, VVD, PVV, GL and CU) it was pointed out that the seated government lost 9 seats and the left wing parties (PvdA, SP, GL, PvdD) won 8 seats, which was interpreted as a signal from the voters that government policy should be more social.
 On the right, the PVV gained 9 seats, but other parties are silent about a possible coalition with the PVV.
 In the debate between party leaders – after the election was over – the question was raised if any of the leaders would want a coalition with the PVV.
 All kept quiet.
 When Wilders called this a "cordon sanitaire," VVD leader Rutte responded fiercely, saying that "there is no cordon sanitaire."
 Rutte believes the PVV is a "one-issue party," but also pointed out that he did not exclude the PVV as coalition partner.

 When asked about the possibility of a CDA-PvdA-CU coalition, PvdA leader Bos responded that during the campaign the differences between CDA and PvdA have turned out to be rather big and that the big winner SP also deserves a place at the negotiating table.
 SP leader Marijnissen responded to this that the SP had never excluded CDA as a coalition partner, but that the CDA of the previous cabinet is not one with which the SP can enter a coalition.
 That, combined with the program of the CDA and the list of CDA MPs would constitute many 'road bumps' and 'bears on the road', and said he did not really want to start a coalition with this CDA program and this CDA MP list.
 Prime minister Balkenende responded that the CDA he wanted does not exist and that he has to enter talks with the CDA as it is now.